pzompa/PP4-Practical-Life-Hacks/README.md

 ---
 # Technologies

-- Gitpod - The website was developed using Gitpod with Visual Studio Code
+- Gitpod - The website was developed using Gitpod

 - GitHub - Source code is hosted on GitHub